-Brita knew that the main barrier to using their filtered water pitchers is running out of filters.
+Brita knew that the main barrier to using their filtered water pitchers was running out of filters.
 To solve this problem, Brita went through several product iterations to alert customers that they would need to buy a new filter soon.

 Then they added a chip that measures the amount of water you pour and blinks when it’s time to order new filters.
 But that didn’t work either.

 So they decided to create a pitcher that connects to Amazon and automatically orders filters when needed.
-The filters arrive just in time to the customer’s house, with no effort by the customer, solving the problem once and for all.
+The filters arrive just in time at the customer’s house, with no effort by the customer, solving the problem once and for all.